Granting other people access to your medical record (Proxy Access)

 However you can name them as a proxy user, which would enable them to access your health record from their MyCare account after you have approved this.

-Can I use my patient portal account to ask questions regarding the health matters of a family member?
+Can I use my own MyCare UCLH account to ask questions regarding the health matters of a family member?

-No, please refrain from doing so.
-Your MyCare UCLH account offers direct access to your personal health record.
+No, please do not use MyCare in this way.
+Your MyCare account offers direct access to your personal health record.
 Any communications and messages link into your health record.
 Anyone receiving the messages would answer based on information contained within your medical record.

 Therefore, it is not suitable to use MyCare to ask questions about a family member.
 You can also contact the medical team looking after your family member via the contact details on their clinic letter or on this website.

-How can I protect myself from unauthorised people using my patient portal account?
+How can I protect myself from unauthorised people using my MyCare UCLH account?

-As a patient you should never give others access to your portal account by providing them with your username and confidential password.
-However you can name them as a proxy, which would enable them to access your patient records using their MyCare UCLH access.
+You should never give others access to your MyCare account by providing them with your username and confidential password.
+However you can name them as a proxy.
+This gives them access to view your health record using their own MyCare account.

 Can my carer have access to my medical records?